stephenfletchtek/Makersbnb/README.md

 # MakersBnB

 Our team challenge was to develop a Ruby / Sinatra based BnB application over the period of 1 week.
+Code was tested using RSpec

-This repo contains the seed codebase for the MakersBnB project in Ruby (using Sinatra and RSpec).
+We used notion to capture the project specification and create user stories.

 ## Get Started